bugulin/Charging/README.md

 </div>

 An Android application for monitoring your battery status and charging habits.
 Written in Kotlin, built with Jetpack Compose.
+The application allows you to see how you've been charging your device and to set up a charge alarm.

 The
 [charge alarm notification icon](app/src/main/res/drawable-anydpi/notification_charge_alarm.xml)